lvanwaerbeke/Cosmology/README.md

 # Cosmology: Recombination Models Notebook

-This repository contains a teaching notebook on cosmological recombination, designed for a 4th year cosmology course.
+This repository contains a teaching notebook on cosmological recombination.

 The main file is: